Spring Boot Method Security with SAPL

 - Definition of local attribute variables

-- Usage of Policy Information Points
+- Use of Policy Information Points

 - Function libraries